 ~ Let’s go camping, have fun and make more friends! ~

-CARAVAN CAMPS ~ located by Homes On Wheels Alliance (HOWA)
+IN PERSON CARAVAN CAMPS ~ located by Homes On Wheels Alliance (HOWA)

 On an impromptu basis, HOWA will suggest a current location to casually camp with others for fun and community building.
 The camp location will typically be on lands managed by the BLM where each camper may stay for up to 14 days.
 The location is chosen at the last minute to assure its availability.
 The camp is also selected for its proximity to HOWA’s organized events, nearby towns for supplies, services, cell connectivity, and accessibility by all types and sizes of rigs.While larger society is often divided and divisive, at these impromptu camps we trust that people will focus on all that brings us together.We camp simply, are self-sufficient, care for nature, and take heed when the road calls.While at the Caravan Camps, we hope you find some life-long friends, your personal tribe to “see down the road.”